 A more obvious thing you can control when you retire early is your spending.
 Here it comes, the B-word.
 You need a budget!
 Sure, you’re about to retire, which likely means you’re older and wiser than most.
 Why do you need a budget now?

-Well, retiring is different than working.
+Retiring is different than working.
 Income and spending are different in retirement too.
-You need a whole new budget in the post-retirement world.
+You need a whole new budget in the post-working world.
 Make sure you have one when you retire because do you want to run out of money and go back to work at the end of the day?
 I bet not.

 You’re Ultimately in Control of When You Retire